Doppler radar | Principle, Function, frequency, uses, equation

 The doppler radars are very simple and utilize continuous wave for the transmission.
 Hence doppler radar is also referred as CW radar.
-This radar is based on the following principle.
+Doppler radar systems typically operate at microwave frequencies in the range of a few gigahertz (GHz).
+This radar is based on the following functional principle.
 The frequency of the returned signal i.e. echo from the fixed target remains same as the transmitted wave while frequency of the returned signal from moving target will be shifted based on doppler frequency.
 By measuring difference between transmitted and reflected received frequency radar extracts relative velocity of the target.

 Let us assume that target is moving towards the radar.
 In this case, distance between radar and target is decreasing and it depends upon the magnitude of the velocity of the moving target.
 Radar experiences apparent shift in frequency of the returned reflected wave referred as doppler shift.
 This doppler shift is approximately about order of 1KHz when transmitted wave is in GHz.
 Based on this change in frequency velocity of the target is determined and its moving direction can also be found.
 This has been described below with doppler radar equation.